How to Boost Traffic with Visual Content Marketing Strategy

 — BACARDÍ UK (@BacardiUK) February 5, 2013

 An effective visual content marketing strategy relies on providing value to your users in bite-sized chunks.
 Information is much easier to process in a visual form, which makes it more attractive to users.
-To capitalize on this, you have to weave images into your content and social media posts in a way that captures attention and creates a connection, whether it is by offering statistics, tips, and tricks, or a picture of a kitten.
+To capitalize on this, you have to weave images into your content and social media posts in a way that captures attention and creates a connection.
+You achieve it by offering statistics, tips, and tricks, or a picture of a kitten.

 Also check out the following posts: